-- Read the document carefully before undertaking configuration, in particular chapter "Safety". - Retain the document throughout the entire working life of the product. - Keep the document accessible to the operating and, if necessary, maintenance personnel at all times. - Pass the document on to any subsequent owner or user of the product.
+- Read the document carefully before undertaking configuration. - Retain the document throughout the entire working life of the product. - Keep the document accessible to the operating personnel at all times. - Pass the document on to any subsequent owner or user of the product.